pbuller212/python-training/README.md

 # Python Courses

 These are notes from python courses.
-Right now it is just from Talk Python.
+Currently, only includes course from Talk Python.

 ## Courses